marius-team/marius/docs/user_guide/command_line_interface.rst

 \-\-not_remap_ids
 +++++++++++++++++
 ``--not_remap_ids`` is an **optional** argument for ``marius_preprocess``.
+During the preprocess, nodes and relations are all mapped to numerical IDs.
 If this option is set, the remapped IDs of nodes and relations will be the same as the read-in order of the nodes and relations from original dataset.